 Your name and job title

 Email

 Tel.no

 Name of child/adult at risk:

 Age and date of birth (if known):

 Address of child/ adult at risk

 Tel .no

 Parent/carer names

-Are you reporting your own concerns

-or those of somebody else?
-Please
+Are you reporting your own concerns or those of somebody else?
+Please give details

-give details

-Brief description of the nature of your c

-details of any incidents witnessed, loca tion and any physical and behavioural
+Brief description of the nature of your c details of any incidents witnessed, loca signs etc

-signs etc

-Have you spoken to the child/adult at

-risk?
-If so, what was said and have you

-advised them you are reporting your
+Have you spoken to the child/adult at risk?
+If so, what was said and have you advised them you are reporting your concerns?

-concerns?

-Has anybody been alleged to be the
+Has anybody been alleged to be the perpetrator?

-perpetrator?
 If so, give any known details

 Have you consulted anybody else?
-If so,

-please give details
+If so, please give details

-What have you done with your concern-

-e.g. passed to Local Support Team,

-Adult Protection, Staffordshire First

-Response team (please give names and

-reference numbers if applicable)
+What have you done with your concerne.g. passed to Local Support Team, Adult Protection, Staffordshire First Response team (please give names and reference numbers if applicable)

 Your signature

 Date

 Signed by Designated Safeguarding Officer

-Date received by Designated Safeguarding Officer
+Date received by Designated Safeguarding Lead

-Action taken by Designated Safeguarding Officer
+Action taken by Designated Safeguarding Lead

-RETURN FORM 'IN CONFIDENCE' TO THE DESIGNATED SAFEGUARDING OFFICER FORM TO BE STORED SECURELY AND CONFIDENTIALLY
+RETURN FORM 'IN CONFIDENCE' TO THE DESIGNATED SAFEGUARDING LEAD FORM TO BE STORED SECURELY AND CONFIDENTIALLY